 Time-dependant equation

 Toby Ord classifies risks into two categories as state or transition risks.
 Where transition risks are risks that arise during a transition period to a new technology and state risks are existential risks that exist while remaining in a certain state.
-I don’t think it makes much sense to differentiate since all state risks but the final state (singularity or collapse) are transitions risks by definition: There will be a certain state in the future where the risk will be eliminated or reduced.
+Contrary to Ord I do not think it makes much sense to differentiate since all state risks but the final state (singularity or collapse) are transitions risks by definition: There will be a certain state in the future where the risk will be eliminated or reduced.
 Up until then, the other existential risks remain.
 As long as this state is not achieved we are in transition.

 Applying the net benefit analysis to AI